BrickMMO/tasks/mockups.markdown

 Your mockup should include each possible page (including admin pages if they exist).
 Include a description of any animations and/or interactivity.

-During a drop-in session review the mockups with your instructor.
+During a class review the mockups with your instructor or fellow students.

 ## Steps